ExgnosisClasses/JavaWeek1/Labs/Lab 6-4 Static Members/Lab 6-4 Static.md

 		System.out.println("Student.count = " + Student.count);
 	}
 ```
 But this is not a good solution since anyone can manipulate the data.
-The solution is to make the data private and add a getter.
-Instead of a setter, we implement an "incrementor" that bumps up the count by instead of resetting it.
+- The solution is to make the static data private and add a getter.
+- Instead of a setter, we implement an "incrementor" that bumps up the count by instead of resetting it.

 ```java
 	public class Student {